Partial government shutdown to continue through next week

 McConnell: No further votes until Trump and Dems reach agreementDec.
 22, 201801:45

-Sen. David Perdue, R-Ga., a key figure in the president’s corner in this fight, told NBC News that Vice President Mike Pence came to Senate Minority Leader Chuck Schumer, D-N.Y., today with a presidential request that fell between the $1.6 billion initially negotiated in Congress weeks ago, and the $5 billion figure passed by the House but rejected by the Senate this week.
+Sen. David Perdue, R-Ga., a key figure in the president’s corner in this fight, told NBC News that Vice President Mike Pence came to Senate Minority Leader Chuck Schumer, D-N.Y., today with a presidential request that fell between the $1.6 billion initially negotiated in Congress weeks ago for a border wall, and the $5 billion figure passed by the House but rejected by the Senate this week.

 “The vice president came in for a discussion and made an offer.
 Unfortunately, we’re still very far apart,” a Schumer spokesperson told reporters.